krjo/shopify-webpack-dev-workflow/README.md

 #### March 23, 2020
 - Moves `templates/`, `sections/`, `snippets/` and `layout/` directories into a `liquid/` directory in `src/`.
 - Updates copy plugin in `webpack.config.js` to accommodate the new liquid directory structure.

+#### February 16, 2021
+- Adds apps.js and apps.scss.
+These assets will load in your theme layout JS and CSS on pages where apps run and a Shopify template is not used. (ie. ___.myshopify.com/apps/store-locator)
+- Updates style-bundle.liquid and script-bundle.liquid to include app.js and app.scss for template-less pages
+- Updates style-bundle.liquid and script-bundle.liquid to remove string filter for capturing template name and suffix
+- Uninstalls unnecessary npm dependencies